priyanshu3102-shahi/AquaFizz-Employee-Compliance-Sales-Analysis-Excel-/README.md

 ## Files
 - `AquaFizz_Dashboard.xlsx` — the interactive Excel workbook + dashboards.
+- `Workers Timing_final.xlsx`- the dataset with checked employee compliance in accordence with benchmark hours
 - `data/` — CSV versions of the above data for reproducibility.
-- `report_video.mp4` — short explanatory video walking through the dashboard (optional).
 - `README.md`

 ## What I did